Latest posts by Felipe Fonseca (see all)

 Being a fan means that you expect more from your favorite brand than just their product itself.

-Deliver only what customer paid for, be a great album or an amazing tour, is not enough to build loyalty.
-A competitor who offers the same experience but also makes the customer feel special will win his heart.
+Delivering only what customers have paid for, be it a great album or an amazing tour, is not enough to build loyalty.
+A competitor who offers the same experience but also makes customers feel special will win their heart.

-In the tourism industry, this means that tourist loyalty is with the tour operator who knows how to delight their customers better.
+In the tourism industry, tourist loyalty is in the hands of tour operators who know how to delight their customers better.

 Pay attention to details

-Thinking on the details is a game changer between a regular customer and an avid fan.
-All of them care about this even if they are not conscientious of it.
+Thinking through the details is a game-changer between a regular customer and an avid fan.
+Both care about that even if they are not aware of it.

-You should provide good treatment, guarantee the accessibility to the places they will visit, have a fast and secure way to book, and many other amenities.
+You should provide good service, guarantee the accessibility to the places they will visit, offer a fast and secure way to book, and many other amenities.

 Conduct feedback surveys among your customers

-One way to know what your customer wants without playing guessing games is by performing satisfaction surveys.
-They will supply you with valuable and honest feedback from your audience.
+A way to know what your customer wants, without playing guessing games, is by conducting satisfaction surveys.
+They will provide you with valuable and honest feedback from your audience.

-If you just released a new album, probably is of your interest to know if your audience enjoyed the tracks or not.
-This will help you to improve your next work at the same time it shows that you care about your public.
+If you just release a new album, it is probably of your interest to know whether your audience enjoys the tracks or not.
+This will help you improve your next work, and at the same time it will show that you care about your audience.

-Same for tour operators.
-What you can improve on your tour?
-Which aspects of your experience people are not enjoying?
-Does your tour is memorable to your customers?
+The same goes for tour operators.
+What can you improve on your tour?
+Which aspects are not enjoyable?
+Does your tour feel memorable to your customers?

-To find answers to these questions there are free web applications, like SurveyMonkey.
+To find answers for these questions there are free web applications, like SurveyMonkey.
 With it, you can create feedback surveys and send them via email to your customers after a tour for example.

 4. Be different from the others

-Brands that brought together a legion of fans have something in common, they innovated their segments.
+Brands that have brought together a legion of fans have something in common: they innovated their segments.

-Ozzy Osbourne didn’t get where he is because he acted as another ordinary rock musician.
+Ozzy Osbourne hasn’t gotten where he is by being just another ordinary rock musician.

 Think outside the box

-Take a look at Apple, their product design was a water divisor in the mobile phone industry.
-For that, they had to take a risk of doing something others didn’t have the ability or the intention for.
+Take a look at Apple, their product design was a breakthrough in the mobile phone industry.
+For that, they had to take a risk in doing something others didn’t have the ability or the intention to.
 The result is on people’s hands.

-Imagine conducting a tour with an approach never seen before, or use a completely new perspective to promote a destination.
+Imagine conducting a tour with an approach never seen before, or using a completely new perspective to promote a destination.

-There are many ways to innovate, but the central point is looking to the things with a different perspective and listening to your heart for new ideas.
-Take a look at another Bruce Dickinson’s speech regarding this topic:
+There are many ways to innovate, but the main point is looking at things from a different perspective and listening to your heart for new ideas.
+Take a look at another speech by Bruce Dickinson regarding this topic:

 5. Be present online

-Bad news, your competitors did that and now are one step forward from you in the tourist loyalty race.
+The bad news is your competitors have already done that and now they are one step ahead of you in the tourist loyalty race.

-Online presence nowadays is fundamental to any business, it does not matter if you are a garage band or a rock star, a small tour operator or a national DMO.
+Online presence nowadays is fundamental to any business, it doesn’t matter if you are a garage band or a rock star, a small tour operator or a national DMO.

 You must be visible and present where your customer is.
-Successful tour operators did that and now they enjoy from tourist loyalty.
+Successful tour operators have done that and now they benefit from tourist loyalty.

 Build your own website

-View your website as the facade of your business.
-A well-maintained website means that your company cares about its image and put effort to give a better user experience to the ones who navigate there.
+View your website as the façade of your business.
+A well-maintained website means that your company cares about its image and puts effort into giving a better user experience to the ones who navigate there.